davatorium/rofi/doc/rofi-manpage.markdown

 Run **rofi** in dmenu mode.
 This allows for interactive scripts.
 In `dmenu` mode, **rofi** reads from STDIN, and output to STDOUT.
-A simple example, display 3 pre-defined options:
+A simple example, displaying 3 pre-defined options:

     echo -e "Option #1\nOption #2\nOption #3" | rofi -dmenu